ON-AIRCRAFT UPRT FOR FLYING INSTRUCTORS

 within 6 months preceding the start of the course, should have completed a pre-course assessment with an instructor holding the privilege in accordance with FCL.915(e)(1) to assess their ability to undertake the course

-For successful course completion the TI should be able to demonstrate competence in:
+For successful course completion the FI should be able to demonstrate competence in: